Five Top Food Tips For Diabetics

-At the Pritikin Longevity Center, our guests with diabetes often see improved morning blood sugar numbers based on their choices at dinner the night before.
-Choosing fruit over other dessert items and doing something physical (such as walking for 15 minutes after dinner) can really help lower your blood sugar numbers the following morning.
+At the Pritikin Longevity Center, our guests with diabetes often see improved morning blood sugar numbers based on the choices they made after dinner the night before.
+Skip dessert and snacks, and instead go for a 20-30 minute walk or do some light exercise to help lower blood sugar in the morning.

 At Pritikin, we counsel our guests that blood sugars will not drop to normal levels overnight.
 The good news, we have observed for the past 40 years, is that as weight drops and fitness levels improve, so does insulin sensitivity.
 What’s most important is how these numbers trend over time, rather than what they do after your first few days on the Pritikin Program.